-When David, MLS ’94, was a student at the University of Maryland (UMD), he spent most of his free time in McKeldin Library where he had access to a tremendous collection of books on Jewish studies.
+When David Levy, MLS ’94, was a student at the University of Maryland (UMD), he spent most of his free time in McKeldin Library where he had access to a tremendous collection of books on Jewish studies.
 He read and learned from every book on the shelves in biblical studies, Jewish law, Jewish philosophy, and Jewish history.
 David also enjoyed attending a number of lectures from Jewish studies professors at UMD including Charles Manekin, Bernard Cooperman, Adele Berlin, and others.

-In essence, David's Master of Library Science (MLS) degree was kind of an autodidact double major in Jewish studies and library science.
-He incorporated his research findings from Jewish studies into his coursework for the MLS program at the College of Information Studies.
+In essence, David's Master of Library Science (MLS) degree was an autodidact double major in Jewish studies and library science.
+He often incorporated his research findings from Jewish studies into his coursework for the MLS program at the College of Information Studies.
 David is very grateful for the program’s professors for the freedom and encouragement to write his papers in areas of Judaica Librarianship.